MikelDelTio/gopher-notebook/notes/errors.md

 necessary, but it is a convention among the Go's community.

-Thus, the calling function is responsible for checking the return error argument, comparing it to nil, and taking appropriate action, such as propagate it, so that becomes a failure of the calling routine, retry the failed operation, probably with a delay between tries, or print the error and stop the program gracefully, an extremely discouraged option, except for the main package of a program.
+Thus, the calling function is responsible for checking the return error argument, comparing it to nil, and taking appropriate action, such as propagate it, so that b ecomes a failure of the calling routine, retry the failed operation, probably with a delay between tries, or print the error and stop the program gracefully, an extremely discouraged option, except for the main package of a program.